fluree/docs.flur.ee/src/content/docs/examples/cryptocurrency.md

    -d '[{
     "_id": ["_predicate/name", "wallet/balance"],
     "txSpec": ["_fn$evenCryptoBalance"],
-    "txSpecDoc": "The values of added and retracted crypto/balance flakes need to be equal" },
+    "txSpecDoc": "The values of added and retracted wallet/balance flakes need to be equal" },
 {
     "_id": "_fn$evenCryptoBalance",
     "name": "evenCryptoBalance?",
-    "code": "(== (valT) (valF))",
+    "code": "(== (objT) (objF))",
-    "doc": "The values of added and retracted crypto/balance flakes need to be equal" }]' \
+    "doc": "The values of added and retracted wallet/balance flakes need to be equal" }]' \
    [HOST]/transact
 ```